deanpoulos/Parasite/README.md

  - Automating some way of manipulating the image to ensure "Fair Use" under copyright (if this is possible)
  - Only reselling images that are on the "Public Domain" (if this is possible)
  - Restructuring the implementation to some other medium which is ethically profitable.
+ - Scrape popular quotes and make into image for redbubble.

 ## Guide
  - Create a virtual environment using `virtualenv venv`.